-Not only would this option allow me to graduate in four and a half years, but it was substantially more affordable for me than another semester at UMD, paying out-of-state student tuition.
-(I will be paying off student loans until at least 2050, the out-of-state tuition is that crippling.)
+This option would allow me to graduate in four and a half years, but it was substantially more affordable for me than another semester at UMD, paying out-of-state student tuition.
+(I will be paying off student loans until at least 2050, the out-of-state tuition is crippling.)

 The amount of time we would be in Costa Rica was ten weeks.
 We'd have two sessions in that time separated but a few days off to explore the area.